 Pyogenic granulomas are common in children.

-- Small red vascular lump that bleeds easily
+- A small red lump on the skin that bleeds easily

-- Often found at site of recent injury
+- Often found at the site of a recent injury

 Exams and Tests